ultralytics/ultralytics/docs/yolov5/environments/docker_image_quickstart_tutorial.md

 ---
 comments: true
+description: Get started with YOLOv5 in a Docker container.
+Learn to set up and run YOLOv5 models and explore other quickstart options. 🚀
 ---

 # Get Started with YOLOv5 🚀 in Docker

 This tutorial will guide you through the process of setting up and running YOLOv5 in a Docker container.

 You can also explore other quickstart options for YOLOv5, such as our [Colab Notebook](https://colab.research.google.com/github/ultralytics/yolov5/blob/master/tutorial.ipynb) <a href="https://colab.research.google.com/github/ultralytics/yolov5/blob/master/tutorial.ipynb"><img src="https://colab.research.google.com/assets/colab-badge.svg" alt="Open In Colab"></a> <a href="https://www.kaggle.com/ultralytics/yolov5"><img src="https://kaggle.com/static/images/open-in-kaggle.svg" alt="Open In Kaggle"></a>, [GCP Deep Learning VM](https://docs.ultralytics.com/yolov5/environments/google_cloud_quickstart_tutorial), and [Amazon AWS](https://docs.ultralytics.com/yolov5/environments/aws_quickstart_tutorial). *Updated: 21 April 2023*.